AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--pipe`

-Output a simple list of project IDs
+Output a simple list of project IDs.
+This disables pagination.
 -  Default: `false`
 -  Does not accept a value